revliscano/utilities/README.md

 # Get Object Functions
 - It's a function that receives an object as its argument, and returns a list containing all of the methods (including static and class methods) defined in the object's class.

+# Dictionaries recursive update
+- This recursive function allows you to update values in nested dictionaries.